Assess Pupil Progress Across a Variety of Curriculums

 Autism Progress

-Autism Progress has a set of progressive levels in the following areas of autism:
+Autism Progress helps build a profile of an individuals autism in the following areas:

 Each area goes from level 1 (around birth) to level 17 (early adulthood).
 A significant benefit of Autism Progress are the strategies that it contains, we have worked with experts to create a list of strategies for each area and each level to help support your students.